KristinaRiemer/temporal_MRT/README.md

 * Scripts for cleaning, organizing, and combining datasets in `scripts/cleaning` listed in order they need to be run
 	* `clean_[site].R` is for cleaning each size dataset, one unique script per site
+	* `combine_occurrences.R` is for combining clean size datasets for all sites
 	* `site_locations.Rmd` compiles the coordinates for each site, including documentation for sources
 	* `site_temps.R` converts site coordinates to temperature raster format, plots them on temperature data from a single month, and extracts all annual temperatures for all sites
 	* `species_temps.R` combines mass and temperature datasets for each site together